crosscompute/crosscompute-policies/privacy.md

 ### For legal disclosure

 CrossCompute may disclose personal data or other information we collect about you to law enforcement or other governmental agencies if required in response to a valid legal process.
-For more information about our disclosure in response to legal requests, see our Guidelines for Legal Requests of User Data.

 ### Change in control or sale

-We may share your personal data if we are involved in a merger, sale, or acquisition of corporate entities or business units as described in this Privacy Statement.
+We may share your personal data if we are involved in a merger, sale, or acquisition of corporate entities or business units as described in this Privacy Policy.

 Please note that some of the features on our Service include integrations, references, or links to services provided by third parties whose privacy practices differ from ours.
 If you provide personal data to any of those third parties, or allow us to share personal data with them, that data is governed by their privacy statements.